How seriously did they challenge the authority of the crown?

-The session will begin will students analysing a 'mystery' document which links in with the focus of the workshop and also introduces them to using original Tudor documents.
+The session will begin with students analysing a ‘mystery’ document which links in with the focus of the workshop and also introduces them to using original Tudor documents.

 The class will be split into four groups, with each group having responsibility for researching rebellions that took place under a particular Tudor monarch – Henry VIII, Edward VI, Mary I and Elizabeth I – using original documents such as the State Papers of the monarchs.
 The rebellions looked at will include the Lincolnshire Rebellion, the Pilgrimage of Grace, Kett’s Rebellion and Western Prayer Book Rebellion, Wyatt’s Rebellion and the Northern Earls Rebellion.

 Each group will then report back to the rest of the class.
-To conclude, students will be asked to weigh up all that they have learnt today to decide which Tudor monarch they think was most threatened by rebellion at this time.
+To conclude, students will be asked to weigh up all that they have learned to decide which Tudor monarch they think was most threatened by rebellion at this time.

-Students will also have the chance to see some other original documents that we hold at The National Archives, to do with the reign of Henry VIII, Edward VI, Mary I and Elizabeth I.
+Students will also have the chance to see some other original documents that we hold at The National Archives, relating to the reign of Henry VIII, Edward VI, Mary I and Elizabeth I.

 This session is delivered as a workshop.
 Find out more about the types of session we offer.